ashutoshrana499/DSA/LinkedLists/readme.md

 * Find nth node from end
 * Recursive sum of numbers represented as LinkedLists(without using insert front)
 * Merge lists alternately with leftover elements in list2
+* recursively reverse list in groups of k elements